sayan0306/iPadAir4_lambda/README.md

   ##### Disclaimer:
   - Please observe best practices while scraping a web site (use a reasonable limit per hour to avoid getting blocked)
   - Use the [AWS Secrets manager](https://aws.amazon.com/secrets-manager/) instead of hard-coding your keys in the source code.
-  - This project is created for educational purposed only.
+  - This project is created for educational purposes only.
   - Lets hope iPad pre-orders open next week!